 Observations

 The observational sites of the Cold-Air Pool Exchange Process Study are shown on a map (Fig. 1) of the northeastern part of the Salt Lake Valley.
 The site names, abbreviations, elevations, type of measurements, and site coordinates are shown in Table 1.
 The key locations for meteorological observations were Hawthorne Elementary (HW), the University of Utah William Browning Building (UU), the University of Utah Mountain Meteorology Laboratory at the mouth of Red Butte Canyon (RB), the Salt Lake City Landfill (LFL), a site near 800 S and 800 E in Salt Lake City (8th&8th), and two sites at the mouth of Parleys Canyon (PAR).
 Radiosondes were launched twice a day by the National Weather Service (NWS) from the Salt Lake International Airport (KSLC), and additional soundings were flows during PCAP conditions from the 8th&8th site.
 Small and inexpensive temperature data loggers were distributed along an elevation transect running up the northeastern sidewall of the Salt Lake Valley.
-Additional mobile observation platforms were two instrumented TRAX trains and the KSL news helicopter.
+Additional mobile observation platforms were two instrumented TRAX trains and the KSL-TV news helicopter.